websockets/ws/doc/ws.md

 The URL of the WebSocket server (only for clients)

-### websocket.supports

-Describes the feature of the used protocol version.
-E.g. `supports.binary` is a boolean that describes if the connection supports binary messages.

 ### websocket.upgradeReq

 The http request that initiated the upgrade.
 Useful for parsing authorty headers, cookie headers and other information to associate a specific Websocket to a specific Client.
 This is only available for WebSockets constructed by a Server.